mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 * Are there hallucinations in the non-DQ prose? (ie. white background)
 * Was the right quote/data chosen by the LLM?
 Is it relevant to the question?
-* Is user’s query ultimately answered correctly?
+* Is user’s query answered?

 Here, the underlying LLM remains the limiting factor for quality, DQ is only part of the story.
 We don’t expect DQ to improve these metrics, our goal is to avoid regressions.